-When you own an organization account, you can add other people to your organization (or invite your team via email) and assign one of three roles to those people:
+When you own an organization account, you can add other people to your organization (or invite your team via email) and assign one of two roles to those people:

 - Owners can add new members, and they have full access to everything within the organization.
 The creator of the organization account is an Owner by default.
 Owners also have admin access to update billing and profile information.

-- Members can see a list of all projects owned by the organization, but can only open projects they've been given access to.
+- Members can see a list of all projects owned by the organization, and they can create new projects, but they can only open projects they've been given access to.

-After you add people to your organization, you'll be able to specify which projects each person can access, and whether they can view, edit, or have admin access on those projects.
+For every project owned by your organization account, you have full control over whether people can view, edit, or administrate the project.
 For more details on how to fine-tune project access, check out our full guide on organizations.